MaazSaeed/MaazSaeed/README.md

 Here are some ideas to get you started:
 -->

 Hello, I'm Maaz, a senior Computer Engineering student with a passion for software development, particularly in _Game development, Programming languages development, Operating systems, and Deep learning_.
 In my spare time, I enjoy playing video games and solving katas on Codewars, where I’m ranked 1 kyu (Proficient).
-I have experience in over ten programming languages of various paradigms, mainly _JavaScript, C, Haskell, C#, Racket, C++, Lua, and Julia_.
+I have experience in over ten programming languages of various paradigms, mainly _JavaScript, C, Haskell, C#, Scheme, C++, Lua, and Julia_.

 <!--